 2) How much do you charge for rooms?
 Rent prices depend on whether the room is private or shared, level of care, and location.
-Prices vary typically ranging from $2,500-$4,500 per month.
+Prices vary typically ranging from $4,000 for a double room to $6,000 for a private room per month.
 Unlike assisted living facilities, our rent cost is all-inclusive.
 We do not have "A La Carte" add-on services for additional assistance.
 The rent price comes with all care, including bathing assistance & help with all activities of daily living.

 3) Do you take Medicaid?
 Yes!
 Both of our homes (8280 Hickam Ave 89129 & 3212 El Camino Rd 89146) are Medicaid approved providers.
 We can take residents who are approved for group home waivers (Home and Community Based Waivers-HCBW).
 If approved, they can assist with group home service costs.
 This has been extremely helpful for families & residents.
 Individuals interested in the group home waiver must contact the Aging and Disability Services Division (ADSD) for further questions.
 Please see link for more information. adsd.nv.gov/Programs/Seniors/HCBW/HCBW_Prog/

 4) Do you have nurses and doctors who work at your facility 24/7?No, residential care homes are not medical facilities.
 We do not have 24/7 medical professionals such as doctors and RNs on duty.
 Normally, residents are assigned to home health, in-home providers and hospices based on the insurance.
 These providers come to the homes & do what is medically necessary for residents.
 Our caregivers & medication technicians are specifically trained on how to care for your loved ones, but they are not trained to “medically” treat patients (start/hang I.V.’s, draw blood, do injections, clean wounds, prescribe medications, etc.) See below for a more in-depth explanation on group home vs. medical providers.